sntioudis/make-graphitics/README.md

  - Graphene–Graphene Interactions: Friction, Superlubricity, and Exfoliation https://doi.org/10.1002/adma.201705791

- - Modeling Nanostructure in Graphene Oxide: Inhomogeneity and the Percolation Threshold https://doi.org/10.1021/acs.jcim.9b00114
+ - Modelling Nanostructure in Graphene Oxide: Inhomogeneity and the Percolation Threshold https://doi.org/10.1021/acs.jcim.9b00114

  - The Role of Graphene in Enhancing the Material Properties of Thermosetting Polymers https://doi.org/10.1002/adts.201800168

-I would appreciate a citation if you any of the code in any published work :) You could cite the graphene oxide structure paper, this github page (if the journal allows), or the latest release on the zenodo repository
+I would appreciate a citation if you use any of the codes in any published work :) You could cite the graphene oxide structure paper, this GitHub page (if the journal allows), or the latest release on the Zenodo repository

 ```
 @article{sinclair2019modelling,